SebaCalvino/Geny/README.md

 Tektra can run via **GitHub Actions** (cron jobs) or on a **Flask server**, and provides endpoints to check the latest outputs.
 Its mission: keep creating while you’re away — a digital forge that never sleeps.

-Inspired by the Greek word *téktōn* (craftsman, builder), Tektra embodies the spirit of **automation, diversity, and infinite creativity**.
+The name **Tektra** comes from the Greek word *téktōn* (τέκτων), meaning “craftsman” or “builder.”
+It captures the project’s essence: an endless digital artisan forging creations with autonomy, diversity, and imagination.

 ---

 ## ✨ Features